rse/apollo-client-ws/README.md

 the Subscriptions-Transport-WS module uses an
 [own protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/src/message-types.ts)
-on top of WebSockets to support the subscription notification and by design uses an opinionated way of implementing GraphQL subscriptions on the server side.
+on top of WebSockets to support the subscription notification and unfortunately, but by design, uses an opinionated way of implementing GraphQL subscriptions on the GraphQL engine side.

-The Apollo-Client-WS instead provides plain GraphQL over WebSocket communication, without any additional protocol.
-For implementing a subscription or similar add-on functionality on top of Apollo-Client-WS, use the `send` method to send non-GraphQL request messages to the server, use the `receive` event for receiving non-GraphQL response messages from the server and use the `query:request` and
+The Apollo-Client-WS instead provides plain GraphQL over WebSocket communication and without any additional subscription protocol.
+For implementing a subscription or similar add-on protocol on top of Apollo-Client-WS, use the `send` method to send non-GraphQL request messages to the server, use the `receive` event for receiving non-GraphQL response messages from the server and use the `query:request` and